superfeedr/blog.superfeedr.com/_posts/2015-09-29-rss-autodiscovery.markdown

 tags: [rss, openweb, discovery, practices]
 ---

 RSS is **meant to be consumed by machines and software**, not by humans.
 The *accronym is meaningless* and we should not expose it to users.
-The *orange wave icon* is similarly cryptic and we should rather [show actionable buttons](https://www.subtome.com/#/) to our readers and users when we wat them to subscribe to the content we publish.
+The *orange wave icon* is similarly cryptic and we should rather [show actionable buttons](https://www.subtome.com/#/) to our readers and users when we want them to subscribe to the content we publish.

 When the users subscribe (or follow) to a pages, they do it *in the context of said page*.
 For example, on this very blog, you can subscribe using the button at the [bottom of this post](#blog-more).
 This means that the application which handles the *subscription* is probably passed something like this page's URL.